[Fukushima] Visit Iitate Village, a Beautiful Japanese Village! The roadside station "Madaikan" has also opened!

 Take a break in the bath and stay overnight at the Kikori Accommodation Experience Center

-Iitate Village is still in the process of recovery, but you can still stay overnight.
+Iitate Village is still in the process of recovery, but accommodation is available.

-A one-night stay for one person with no meals included is a great price of 3,675 yen for adults.
-Meals are not provided, but you can bring your own food, and the rooms are equipped with refrigerators and microwaves.
+The price is a very reasonable 3,675 yen per person per night for room only.
+Meals are not provided, but you are welcome to bring your own food, and the rooms are equipped with refrigerators and microwaves.

-And the most attractive feature is the large public bath.
-There is a Togol mineral bath and a small herbal bath, so you can relax and soothe your body and mind.
+And the most appealing feature is undoubtedly the large public bath.
+It features a Togoru mineral bath, and there's also a small herbal bath, so you can relax and soothe both your body and soul.

 INFORMATION